shopsys/monorepo-tools/docs/upgrade/UPGRADE-v7.0.0-beta5.md

         - `CartTest` functions `testRemoveItem` and `createProduct`
         - `ProductManualInputPriceTest` functions `testRecalculateInputPriceForNewVatPercentWithInputPriceWithoutVat` and `testRecalculateInputPriceForNewVatPercentWithInputPriceWithVat`
         - `ProductAvailabilityCalculationTest` functions `testCalculateAvailability`, `testCalculateAvailabilityMainVariant` and `testCalculateAvailabilityMainVariantWithNoSellableVariants`
-- *(optional)* in your `base.html.twig` template move non-essential javascript files at the bottom of a page (([#703](https://github.com/shopsys/shopsys/pull/703)))
+- *(low priority)* in your `base.html.twig` template move non-essential javascript files at the bottom of a page (([#703](https://github.com/shopsys/shopsys/pull/703)))
     - we cannot provide exact instructions as we don't know your implementation, for an example take a look at [changes](https://github.com/shopsys/shopsys/pull/703/files#diff-4c948fb55a9ceba2f3070e572ac506f3)
     - you can use new simplified jquery-ui.min.js file, but please be aware that if your implementation uses more components from jQueryUI, you have to be extra careful
-- *(optional)* in order to remove white space of webpage after popup window shows up, change file located in [`src/Shopsys/ShopBundle/Resources/styles/front/common/layout/layout.less`](https://github.com/shopsys/shopsys/pull/710/files#diff-b6f30401eed85fcb59b3b1761855493b) by following instructions.
+- *(low priority)* in order to remove white space of webpage after popup window shows up, change file located in [`src/Shopsys/ShopBundle/Resources/styles/front/common/layout/layout.less`](https://github.com/shopsys/shopsys/pull/710/files#diff-b6f30401eed85fcb59b3b1761855493b) by following instructions.
     - add new CSS attribute `width: 100%` to CSS class `.web`
     - add following code snippet to CSS class `.web--window-activated`
     ```